-Business Development: Everything You Need to Know
+Business Development in 2021: Everything You Need to Know

 If you are thinking of starting your own company, then chances are you will need to do some business development, or hire people to do it for you.
 But where should you even start?
 In this article, you will learn more about what business development is, how it applies to overall business strategy, some tips and tricks on how to be more effective at it, and how you can start creating your own business development strategy.

 Put simply, business development (BD) refers to the processes, strategies, and tasks intended to increase and expand opportunities within and between different companies.
 This could mean business expansion, increasing revenue, making strategic business decisions, or improving profitability through strategic partnerships.